GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Code validation

 \section{Code validation}

-The validation of the code is done in two steps, (i) we check that the distributions are correctly sampled.
-This implies we check whether the mock catalog of GW sources matches the expected population of the GW sources. (ii) we produce a mock GW catalog and, by using codes that can infer cosmological parameters from GW data, we try to retrieve the injected cosmological parameters.
+The validation of the code is done in two steps.
+The first one (i) consists in checking that the distributions are correctly sampled.
+This implies we check whether the mock catalog of GW sources matches the expected population of the GW sources.
+Then (ii) we produced a mock GW catalog and, by using codes that can infer cosmological parameters from GW data, we try to retrieve the injected cosmological parameters.

-(i) \textit{Comparison of the GW mock samples with the expected population:} Starting from the redshift independent mass models, various distributions and corresponding samples can be seen in Fig.~\ref{fig:mass_samples}.
+\textit{Comparison of the GW mock samples with the expected population:} Starting from the redshift-independent mass models, various distributions and corresponding samples can be seen in Fig.~\ref{fig:mass_samples}.
 The analytical expressions of the distributions are plotted as dashed orange curves whereas the drawn samples are histogrammed in blue.
 The comoving volume and the merger rate distributions as functions of redshift can be seen in Fig.~\ref{fig:redshift_samples}, as well as samples drawn from them.
-The code can also assign spins to events sampling from the models described in Tab.~\ref{tab:models}.
-For the results presented from the simulation here, we kept all the spins fixed to zero but an example of sampling of spins for the mass correlated model can be seen in Fig.~\ref{fig:spin}.
+The code can also assign spins to events sampling from the models described in \tabacro~\ref{tab:models}.
+For the results presented from the simulation here, we kept all the spins fixed to zero but an example of sampling of spins for the mass correlated model can be seen in Fig.~\ref{fig:spin}. {Thus, for all relevant parameters such as masses, merger rate, and spin, \gwu{} can generate mock samples of the desired distribution.}

-(ii) \textit{Inference of the injected parameters from the mock GW samples:} \gwu\ computes the number of BBH events happening for certain values of the merger rate model parameters and an observational time selected by the user.
-Using a uniform in comoving volume distribution as the galaxies redshift distribution, we drew hosts of GW events following the merger rate model with $\gamma=2.7, \ \kappa=2.9, \ z_p=1.9 , \ R_0=20 \ \rm{Gpc^{-3} \ yr^{-1}}$.
-We simulated 3 years of O1-, O2-, O3- and O4-like observation run for a realistic duty cycle with the Power Law+Gaussian distribution for $m_1$ that is shown in Fig.~\ref{fig:mass_samples}.
-The duty factors for O1, O2, and O3 were similar to the real ones for the actual LVK observational runs, while for O4 we selected values similar to the ones from O3 which can be seen in Tab.~\ref{tab:fixedparams}.
+\textit{ {Inference of the injected parameters for O4 Observation run of LIGO-Virgo-KAGRA:}} \gwu\ computes the number of expected BBH events for certain values of the merger rate model parameters and an observational time selected by the user.
+Using a uniform comoving volume distribution as the galaxies' redshift distribution, we drew hosts of GW events following the merger rate model presented in \eq~\ref{eq:rz-p}, with $\gamma=2.7, \ \kappa=2.9, \ z_p=1.9, \ R_0=20 \ \rm{Gpc^{-3} \ yr^{-1}}$.
+We simulated 3 years of O1-, O2-, O3- and O4-like observation run for a realistic duty cycle with the power law+Gaussian distribution for $m_1$ that is shown in Fig.~\ref{fig:mass_samples} (bottom-left).
+The duty factors for O1, O2, and O3 were similar to the real ones for the actual LVK observational runs, whereas for O4, we selected values equal to the ones of O3, which can be seen in \tabacro~\ref{tab:fixedparams}.